-If you have a policy excess, then it will be shown on your policy schedule.
+If you have a policy excess, then it will be shown on your member documentation.
 You'll pay this amount once a year if you need treatment.
 We will pay for treatment covered by the policy, minus the amount of your policy excess.
 We'll write to you, and ask you to pay your excess amount directly to the hospital or specialist.
 For example, if your excess is £100 and your specialist's fees are £1,000, then we'll pay £900 of the bill.
 You would pay £100 to the specialist directly.
 Please note that the excess applies to each person each policy year.
 This means that if a claim or course of treatment continues from one policy year to the next, the excess will apply again.

 Is there a maximum amount I can claim each year?